 Patricia Genevieve (Ohmen) Paquette, just short of 90, formerly of 201 Queen Road, Negaunee, peacefully passed away Monday morning, April 15, 2019 at her “very favorite home away from home,” the Eastwood Nursing Center in Negaunee.
 She was surrounded by her loving family and God’s caring angels who work at Eastwood.

-To send flowers in memory of PATRICIA G. PAQUETTE, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of PATRICIA G. PAQUETTE, please visit our Heartfelt Sympathies Store.

 Pat was born April 28, 1929 in Kingsford, Michigan to Hugo and Effie (Simonson) Ohmen.
 She was always proud of her talented parents who were once professional singers and dancers who sang and danced their way across North America in a 1920’s traveling show.
 It was while they were on the road together that they got married in New York.
 When the treasure of their life, “Little Patsy” was on the way, they left show business and became a family here in the UP in the town of Iron Mountain where Pat’s Swedish-Finnish Ohmen grandparents had emigrated to from Finland and raised their own family.
 Combined with her mother Effie’s Irish inner fire, Pat was the very definition of GREEN SISU.